rameshramiah/GCD_Course_Project/CodeBook.md

 ### *Label variables appropriately*

-Labels given from the original collectors were changed: to obtain valid R names without parentheses, dashes and commas to obtain more descriptive labels
+Labels given from the original collectors were changed: to obtain valid R names without parentheses, dashes and commas to obtain more descriptive labels.

 ### *Create a tidy data set*

 From the intermediate data set is created a final tidy data set where numeric variables are averaged for each activity and each subject.

-The tidy data set contains 180 observations with 21 variables divided in'
+The tidy data set contains 180 observations with 21 variables divided in,

 -   an identifier of the subject who carried out the experiment (Subject): 1 to 30
 -   an activity label (Activity): WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING, LAYING
 -   an activity ID for the Activity label: 1-WALKING, 2-WALKING UPSTAIRS, 3-WALKING DOWNSTAIRS, 4-SITTING, 5-STANDING, 6-LAYING
--   18 features vector with time and domain signal variables (numeric)
+-   18 features vector with time and domain signal variables (numeric).

 For variables derived from mean and standard deviation estimation, the previous labels are augmented with the terms "Mean" or "StandardDeviation".